etsy/morgue/features/upload/README.md

 			"status"	=> 204
 		);

 As a first and default implementaion of upload, we've got WebDAV.
+We're using sabre/dav from composer.
+It requires php 5.4 and above.
+To use it you need to add ```"sabre/dav": "~2.1.1",``` in a composer.json that gets included.
+For now its in THE composer.json.

 ## The other back end